Information literacy: The International Alliance for Information Literacy (IAIL)

-UNESCO Media and Information Literacy
+UNESCO Media and Information Literacy (MIL)

+UNESCO's MIL aims to promote critical thinking and enhance an individual's ability to access, evaluate, use and create media in various forms.

-According to the UNESCO website, this is their "action to provide people with the skills and abilities for critical reception, assessment and use of information and media in their professional and personal lives."
+According to the UNESCO website, their "action to provide people with the skills and abilities for critical reception, assessment and use of information and media in their professional and personal lives."
 Their goal is to create information literate societies by creating and maintaining educational policies for information literacy.
 They work with teachers around the world, training them in the importance of information literacy and providing resources for them to use in their classrooms.

-UNESCO publishes studies on information literacy in many countries, looking at how information literacy is currently taught, how it differs in different demographics, and how to raise awareness.
-They also publish pedagogical tools and curricula for school boards and teachers to refer to and use.
+UNESCO publishes studies in multiple countries, looking at how information literacy is currently taught, how it differs in different demographics, and how to raise awareness.
+They also publish tools and curricula for school boards and teachers to implement.

 Specific aspects

 In "Information Literacy as a Liberal Art," Jeremy J. Shapiro and Shelley K. Hughes (1996) advocated a more holistic approach to information literacy education, one that encouraged not merely the addition of information technology courses as an adjunct to existing curricula, but rather a radically new conceptualization of "our entire educational curriculum in terms of information."

 Drawing upon Enlightenment ideals like those articulated by Enlightenment philosopher Condorcet, Shapiro and Hughes argued that information literacy education is "essential to the future of democracy, if citizens are to be intelligent shapers of the information society rather than its pawns, and to humanistic culture, if information is to be part of a meaningful existence rather than a routine of production and consumption."

 To this end, Shapiro and Hughes outlined a "prototype curriculum" that encompassed the concepts of computer literacy, library skills, and "a broader, critical conception of a more humanistic sort," suggesting seven important components of a holistic approach to information literacy: